predictiveworks/cdap-spark/works-ml/docs/DTClassifier-sparkspink.md

 ## Description

-This machine learning plugin represents the building stage
+This machine learning plugin represents the building stage for an Apache Spark ML "Decision Tree classifier model".
+This stage expects a dataset with at least two fields to train the model: One as an array of numeric values, and, another that describes the class or label value as numeric value.

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.